mejdigammoudi/Finance_Advanced_Python_Data_Visualization/README.md

 4) Simulate the stock price movements using simple random walk
 5) Portfolio variance with weights & standard deviations
 6) Portfolio returns & volatilities with annual returns & standard deviations
+7) Matplotlib : Visualize the stock prices using a line plot with Matplotlib
+8) Matplotlib : Plot both stocks on the same graph
+9) Seaborn : plot a histogram to visualize this distribution
+10) Seaborn : plot a histogram to also display a Kernel Density Estimate